 The Education office noted that while performance in other subjects was above average, that of mathematics and sciences was much below the average.
 The quality of the teaching force, alongside the completion rates and transition rates, are some of the key determinants of efficiency and effectiveness at any level of Education (MOEST 2000).
-According to UNESCO (1964), whatever the pattern of teaching may be, the teachers part in it is the most important single factor.
-Given these views, the researcher intends to examine whether there exists a relationship between teacher factors such as experience, qualification, motivations attitudes and contact hours with the students performance in mathematics at KCSE level in Magarini Division in Magarini District in Kenya.
+According to UNESCO (1964), whatever the pattern of teaching may be, the teacher's part in it is the most important single factor.
+Given these views, the researcher intends to examine whether there exists a relationship between teacher factors such as experience, qualification, motivations attitudes and contact hours with the students performance.

 It's upon such a background that this study was undertaken given the competence of the researcher in teaching mathematics having witnessed the problem of poor performance of mathematics in his school of study.